m-lohmann/DUPEsolang.jl/README.md

 ### String handling

 In **DUP**, strings are not sent to STDOUT directly.
 Strings are stored in the variable array, using the following syntax: `<start_address>"<string>"`.
 This stores a string character by caharcter in the variable array, starting at the specified address, assigning the next character to the next address and so on.
 Finally, the length of the stored string is pushed on the data stack.
 In my Julia implementation, assigning strings to an alphabetic start variable, follows the same principle, counting up in alphabetical order.
-This behavior is different from the [Javascript implementation](http://www.quirkster.com/iano/js/dup.html) at quirkster.com.
+This behavior is different from the [Javascript implementation](http://www.quirkster.com/iano/js/dup.html) at quirkster.com. *For compatibility reasons, you should not assign strings to alphabetic variables!*

 Examples:
 ```